bukowskis/line_up/README.md

 If you use multiple applications, you should make sure that each of them has its own namespace.
 You would normally achieve that with `Resque.redis = Redis::Namespace.new('myapp:resque', ...)` so that the queue Set would be located at `myapp:resque:queues`.

-So far so good, __but__ there is no way to enqueue a Job for an application inside another namespace, say `otherapp:resque:queues`, without maintaining an additional connection to redis in the other app's namespace.
+So far so good, __but__ there is no way to enqueue a Job for an application from inside another namespace, say `otherapp:resque:queues`, without maintaining an additional connection to Redis in the other app's namespace.
 So far, the only solution has been to share the `resque:queues` namespace between all applications and have separate queue-names, such as `myapp-myjob` and `otherapp-myjob`, but that is not really separating namespaces.

 That's where LineUp comes in, it doesn't even need Resque.
 It goes right into Redis (scary huh?), just as Resque does [internally](https://github.com/defunkt/resque/blob/master/lib/resque/queue.rb).